-With a network of global collaborators, work takes place with UNESCO, the Chinese Ministry of Science and Technology, the Chinese Academy of Social Sciences, the Indian Ministry of External Affairs (RIS), the World Health Organisation (WHO), Action against Hunger, a range of African NGOs, government advisory bodies throughout the world, and a number of leading global academic institutions.
+The Centre has significant expertise in coordinating and participating in European projects, as well as projects funded by other sources (for example, Wellcome Trust, Economic and Social Research Council, European Research Council).
+Additionally, the global outreach of the Centre is considerable with a network of global collaborators including the World Health Organisation; UNESCO; the Chinese Ministry of Science and Technology; the Chinese Academy of Social Sciences; the Indian Ministry of External Affairs; Action against Hunger; a range of African NGOs; government advisory bodies throughout the world and a number of leading global academic institutions.

 The Director of the Centre, Professor Doris Schroeder, serves on a variety of expert committees for the European Commission and also advises the Netherlands Organisation for Scientific Research and the National Research Foundation in South Africa on a regular basis.